Snap a photo with your camera, cellphone, or

 many stores stop selling film altogether.

-- 2008: Polaroid company stops manufacturing instant film due to lack of demand.
+2008: The Polaroid company stops manufacturing instant film due to lack of demand.
+The following year, a group of Dutch enthusiasts called The Impossible Project (later renamed Polaroid Originals) begin making their own replacement film.

 Photo: Right: If you'd been a keen amateur photographer in the 1930s, you might have used a compact camera like this Soho Cadet (made in London, England), which packs into a sturdy outer case made from tough Bakelite plastic.
 The front of the case hinges down to reveal the camera mechanism inside.
 You pull on the lens and it extends out from the case on a leather bellows.
 You can focus the camera very crudely by pulling the bellows out from the case slightly more or slightly less, so adjusting the distance between the lens and the film.
 You can also crudely adjust the exposure with a slider control just above the lens.
 You can just make out the little viewfinder on the top right of the lens